JulianKemmerer/PipelineC/docs/pypeline_guide.md

 the `.latency` your Python consumed is guaranteed equal to the stage count of the hardware actually built.
 Designs that never read `.latency` pay nothing: the loop exits after the ordinary single sweep.
 (See `docs/SYN_DESIGN.md` for the loop's details and failure modes.)
-A non-`--comb` `pipelinec --sim` run then launches native simulation with those same latencies installed **and emulated** — `.latency` reads the real value during the sim's design import too, and every AUTOPIPELINE call site behaves as an N-stage pipeline (see §"Pipelined native sim" in `docs/pypeline_sim_DESIGN.md`).
+A non-`--comb` `pypelinec --sim` run then launches native simulation with those same latencies installed **and emulated** — `.latency` reads the real value during the sim's design import too, and every AUTOPIPELINE call site behaves as an N-stage pipeline (see §"Pipelined native sim" in `docs/pypeline_sim_DESIGN.md`).